irishdan/ResponsiveImageBundle/README.md

 A custom formType is included which creates a 'crop and focus widget'.
 This widget allows users to select an area which is always cropped out of the image, and a focus area which is always included in the image.

 <img src="/docs/images/cropfocuswidget.jpg" />

-The black area will always be cropped out for all images styles.
-The inner rectangle will always be fulling included in styled images.
+The black area will always be cropped out for all image styles.
+The inner rectangle will always be fully included in styled images.
+There are some combinations of styles dimensions and focus dimensions where its just not possible include the whole focus rectangle.
+In this case the largest possible portion of the focus rectangle is included.

 1: Installation